 Carol says, "Selah are quality oils.
 Website info is excellent.
 Recipes for laundry detergent, face towels and deodorant are now routine in my house.
 This year, using Selah EO's I have healed a rash, stopped an allergic reaction to a bee sting, healed acne, repelled numerous bugs, stopped an allergic reaction to cat hair, relieved sinusitis, etc. An excellent year with Selah.
 Looking forward to 2016 with Selah.
 Happy New Year!"

-Plant Origin: Bulgaria (certified organic).
+Plant Origin: Bulgaria (organic, but not certified)

 Extraction Method: Steam distilled from needles

 Shelf Life: 4 years in proper storage conditions

 Storage: Store upright, lid tight, out of direct heat and sunlight

 Selah oil blends that contain Pine essential oil:

 Asthenia, high blood pressure, diabetes, uterine and ovarian decongestant, asthma, arthritis, allergies (Schnaubelt, 106).

 Pinus sylvestris is described in French texts as having cortisone-like qualities and is recognized as a decongestant… apply topically over the kidney area and possibly as a part of body lotions to reduce allergic dispositions (Schnaubelt, 147).